What is a neural network?

-In information technology (IT), a neural network is a system of hardware and/or software patterned after the operation of neurons in the human brain.
-Neural networks -- also called artificial neural networks -- are a variety of deep learning technology, which also falls under the umbrella of artificial intelligence, or AI.
+In information technology (IT), an artificial neural network (ANN) is a system of hardware and/or software patterned after the operation of neurons in the human brain.
+ANNs -- also called, simply, neural networks -- are a variety of deep learning technology, which also falls under the umbrella of artificial intelligence, or AI.

 Commercial applications of these technologies generally focus on solving complex signal processing or pattern recognition problems.
 Examples of significant commercial applications since 2000 include handwriting recognition for check processing, speech-to-text transcription, oil-exploration data analysis, weather prediction and facial recognition.

 The history of artificial neural networks goes back to the early days of computing.
 In 1943, mathematicians Warren McCulloch and Walter Pitts built a circuitry system intended to approximate the functioning of the human brain that ran simple algorithms.